volab/IoT_EPS/_1_userDoc/source/Bug_ToDoLst.rst

     :Date de traitement:
     :Cible:             Web interface
     :Status:            **OPEN**
-    :Problématique:     in hebdo Mode hebdo on the web page  On time nor off time do not diplay
+    :Problématique:     in hebdo Mode hebdo on the web page  On time nor off time are not displayed

     :Traitement: